Faucetworks is a Delaware-incorporated limited liability company founded in 2018 and headquartered in Emeryville, California.

 Dr. Abedi is a Research Scientist at the Biomedical & Tanslational Informatics Division of the Geisinger Health System.
 A former faculty member of the University of Memphis and Virginia Tech, Dr. Abedi is a pioneer in the use of artificial intelligence to evaluate neurological patients.
-Dr. Abedi supports the design and training of the Faucet's computational algorithms.
+Dr. Abedi supports the design and training of the Virtual Neurologist's computational algorithms.

 Dr. Gorelick is Chairman of the Department of Neurology and Director of Stroke Research at the University of Illinois – Chicago.
 He has served in leadership roles for numerous clinical treatment trials and has received the National Stroke Association’s Visionary in Stroke award.

 Dr. Grotta is Director of the Mobile Stroke Unit Consortium of the Texas Medical Center.
 He has played a leadership role in many clinical research treatment trials examining neurologic emergencies.
 NIH presently funds his research into pre-hospital treatment of stroke in ambulances.

 Dr. Jauch is former Chair of the Department of Emergency Medicine at the Medical University of South Carolina and current Chief of System Research at Mission Health.
 In addition to being a practicing emergency medicine physician, he is an Adjunct Professor in Biomedical Engineering at Clemson.